Porsche Panamera Sport Turismo hybrid range, MPG, CO2 & charging

 You could see up to 25 miles in ideal conditions around town.
 Charging times range from two to six hours, but if you want the fastest possible speed you'll need to install a home wallbox and pay extra for 7.2kW charging capacity.

 Porsche Panamera Sport Turismo hybrid range, MPG & CO2 emissions

-We can confidently say that you should see around 20 miles' electric running out of the Panamera in varied use and cold weather, and that’ll dip towards 15 miles if you make much use of the 84mph maximum pure-electric speed it’ll do.
-Official range quotes is 23-24 miles.
+We can confidently say that you should see around 20 miles' electric running out of the Panamera in varied use and cold weather, but that’ll dip towards 15 miles if you make much use of the 84mph maximum pure-electric speed it’ll do.
+Official range quoted is 23-24 miles.

 There’s also the ability to hold the battery charge for later in your journey – a nice feature for anyone who commutes into the city via a stint on the motorway.

 Fuel economy from the 4 E-Hybrid’s V6 petrol engine in action is quite respectable – you’ll likely manage 30mpg if you go carefully, although that’ll drop swiftly to 25mpg or less if you choose to make use of its abilities.
 The V8 Turbo S is more likely to return around the 20mpg mark, but if you’re buying a £140,000 Porsche, you probably don’t mind.
 And given the weight and performance of the car, that’s actually not bad.

 As always with a plug-in hybrid, the critical factor is how often you can charge and whether you can cover all or most of your commute on electric power.
 Get that nailed, ideally with charging at home and in the office, and the Panamera will be laughably cheap to fuel.